lightpohl/gb-dl/README.md

 - Cached responses will be used for one hour.
 - Adding `--clean` to the command will bypass the cache.
 - Expired cache results will be removed on script start.

+## Archive

+- If passed the `--archive` flag, `gb-dl` will generate/use a `gb-dl-archive.json` in the current working directory.
+- Before downloading a video, it'll check if the video was downloaded previously and abort the download if found.

 ## [More Examples](./examples)